DekelAshush/DekelAshush-RobotFriend/README.md

 Tutorial for React To run the project:

+1. cd .\RobotFriend\
-1. Clone this repo
+2. Clone this repo
-2. Run npm install
+3. Run npm install
-3. Run npm run dev
+4. Run npm run dev